christybell/Weather_Analysis/README.md

 <img src="Vacation_Itinerary/WeatherPy_travel_map.PNG">

-Finally, I created a marker layer map with a pop-up marker for each city on the itinerary, as shwon below.
+Finally, I created a marker layer map with a pop-up marker for each city on the itinerary, as shown below.

 <img src="Vacation_Itinerary/WeatherPy_travel_map_markers.PNG">